VindhyaVodamodula/Assignment_Java_Basics/README.md

 # Assignment_Java_Basics
-Basic Java program created as part of my CS coursework
+This repository contains four Java programs completed as part of my coursework.
+Each file solves one specific problem and demonstrates basic Java concepts.